mikecamilleri/jacks-or-better/README.md

 ## Known Issues and Areas of Improvement

 - The handling of window resizing needs to be improved.
 - Color would make the cards more readable.
+- Saving gamestate such as credit should be added.
 - Should be tested on other operating systems.
 - Should have tests.